-Establish a working relationship between an employer and an employee by using a Montana employment contract.
-An employment contract should state key information such as the period of employment, the responsibilities expected of the employee, the financial compensation the employee will pay, and any benefits, sick days, or paid vacation the employee will be entitled to.
+A Montana employment contract is a document that outlines a working relationship between an employer and an employee.
+It states key information such as the period of employment, the responsibilities expected of the employee, the financial compensation the employer will pay, and any benefits the employee will receive.

-Before you write a Montana employment contract, make sure you know the state laws such as minimum wage and payday requirements.
+Before you write a Montana employment contract, make sure you know how the state handles specific employment elements:

-If an individual employee is producing or moving goods between states or otherwise covered by the federal Fair Labor Standards Act, the employee must be paid the great of either the federal minimum wage or Montana’s minimum wage.
+If an individual employee is producing or moving goods between states or otherwise covered by the federal Fair Labor Standards Act, the employee must be paid the greater amount of either the federal minimum wage or Montana’s minimum wage.

 In Montana, employment certificates are not required.

-Age certification is required in Montana for minors 16 and over that are working in hazardous occupations.
+Age certification is required in Montana for minors 16 and over who are working in hazardous occupations.
 For other occupations, it must be provided on request.

 The pay period in Montana is presumed to be semi-monthly in length if there is not an established time period or time when wages are due and payable.